-Engineers at Yorkshire Water are turning to virtual reality & visualisation technology developed by Virtalis
+Engineers at Yorkshire Water are turning to virtual reality and visualisation technology developed by Virtalis.

 Engineers at Yorkshire Water turned to both Virtalis and the University of Sheffield’s Advanced Manufacturing Research Centre (AMRC) for help in designing future sites.
 The aim of Yorkshire Water was to design and visualise their new treatment works, not only to save cost and produce better efficiency, but to lower the company’s carbon footprint by keeping design in the virtual world, before the physical build.

 The AMRC and Virtalis both recognised that together with Virtalis’ Visionary Render software, Yorkshire Water could benefit from it for design reviews and training efficiency and engineering maintenance.
 The software, coupled with the latest virtual reality headsets from AMRC, allowed Yorkshire Water engineers to bring to life plans for new treatment works and other equipment.
 Virtalis and The AMRC worked together to deliver technology which would be a solution to meet Yorkshire Water’s needs.

 The result is a solution that saved Yorkshire Water £180,000 on this project alone simply through removing the need to build physical prototypes.
 This solution enables an engineer to enter a virtual world where he or she can walk around and review design plans without the need to be on site.
 With this in place, it is predicted that the visualisation of Yorkshire Water’s new treatment works could help save the company £1m in design costs by 2020.